any-docs/css/content/guides/grid_layout/named_grid_lines/index.md

 ## Implicit grid areas from named lines

 When naming the lines, we mentioned that you can name these anything you like.
-The name is a {{cssxref("custom-ident")}}, an author-defined name.
+The name is a `custom-ident`, an author-defined name.
 When choosing the name you need to avoid words that might appear in the specification and be confusing - such as `span`.
 Idents are not quoted.

 While you can choose any name, if you append `-start` and `-end` to the lines around an area, as we have in the example above, grid will create a named area of the main name used.
 Taking the above example, we have `content-start` and `content-end` both for rows and for columns.
 This means we get a grid area named `content`, and could place something in that area should we wish to.